cosmic-utils/gui-scale-applet/README.md

 # GUI Scale About
 This is a COSMIC applet for Tailscale.
-Currently, it's very basic, but I am working on adding features such as TailDrop to send files across your tailnet.
+It has SSH and Allow Routes enable/disable and Tail Drop functionality.

 ## Dependencies
 You must first run: